autoaffection/www/README.md

 gulp styles
 ```

-This has to be used alongside the sphinx server and it will
+This has to be used alongside the Sphinx server, and it will
 automatically minify all the content in your `.scss` files to the
 `main.min.css` file.
 Also, `gulp` will be running browserify, allowing you
 to see the CSS changes immediately in the browser.